Canine Pigment Type Switch

 The hair cycle promoter (HCP) regulates ASIP expression on the upper body.

-The wild type HCP2 is expressed in intervals. this causes dorsal hair banding with alternating stripes of eumelanin and phaeomelanin.
+The wild-type HCP2 is expressed in intervals.
+This causes dorsal hair banding with alternating stripes of eumelanin and phaeomelanin.
 The more active HCP1 variant causes predominantly yellow hairs, some with darker tips (sabling).
 The less active HCP3,4,5 give predominantly black hairs, some with pale roots.

 The ventral promoter (HCP) regulates ASIP expression on the lower body.

-The different alleles of the A locus represent promoter haplotypes and cause different basic patterns:
+The different alleles of the A locus represent promoter haplotypes and cause different basic patterns.

 • Ay or clear sable (VP1-HCP1) gives a predominantly yellow coat with minimal sabling.